-Do you get frustrated by household goods that don’t last as long as they should?
-Well then, you’re in luck as these five handy tips will help you keep your hard earned dollars securely in your wallet.
+Do you get frustrated by things you buy that don’t last as long as they should?
+Well then, you’re in luck as these five handy tips will help you keep your hard-earned dollars securely in your wallet.

-Sure, you already know to turn a toiletry bottle upside down once it’s almost empty, but did you know that if you cut it open that you’ll be rewarded with enough product to likely last another couple of weeks?
+Sure, you already know to turn a toiletry bottle upside down once it’s almost empty, but did you know that if you cut it open that you’ll be rewarded with enough product to last you another week (or more)?
 This particular lotion bottle felt empty, but taking a pair of scissors to it gave me access to at least 20 more applications.

 This tube of toothpaste looks ready for the trash, right?
 Wrong!